Vyral/base-template/_posts/2018-05-04-calgary-mortgage-market-update.md

 &nbsp;

-There have been some big changes in the real estate and mortgage market this year, which is causing confusing, myths, and information that may be affecting homeowners and home buyers. **Today Bob Reader joins me to help explain this problem and how to solve it**.
+There have been some big changes in the real estate and mortgage market this year, which is causing confusion, myths, and misinformation that may be affecting homeowners and home buyers. **Today Bob Reader joins me to help explain this problem and how to solve it**.

 Bob is a mortgage broker, which means he works for the buyer instead of the bank.
 He helps his clients shop the entire market, look at every option, and act as an agent for the consumer. **When you have someone that’s working for you instead of working for the bank, you’re going to see a much better shopping experience**.